2022 Wisconsin Badgers football team

 The 2022 Wisconsin Badgers football team represented the University of Wisconsin–Madison during the 2022 NCAA Division I FBS football season.
 The Badgers played their home games at Camp Randall Stadium in Madison, Wisconsin, and competed as members of the Big Ten Conference.
 They were led by head coach Paul Chryst, who was in his eighth season as head coach, until his dismissal on October 2.
 Defensive coordinator Jim Leonhard assumed interim head coaching duties after the dismissal of Chryst.
 The Badgers finished the season 7–6, 4–5 in Big Ten play to finish in fifth place in the West division.
 They received an invitation to the Guaranteed Rate Bowl where they defeated Oklahoma State.

 On November 21, the school named Cincinnati coach Luke Fickell the team's new head coach.

-Previous season

-The Badgers finished the 2021 season 9–4, 6–3 in Big Ten play to finish in a three-way tie for second place in the West division.
-They received an invitation to the Las Vegas Bowl where they defeated Arizona State.